 The premiums for the medical, dental and vision coverage described in this article shall be paid as follows: City of Bend – 90%, employee – 10%.

-Section 1.
-Medical.
+Section 22.1 Medical.
 The City will provide each employee and dependents a family medical, hospital, and major medical insurance plan for the life of this Agreement.
 Employees are eligible for coverage on the first of the month following their date of hire and shall become ineligible on the last day of the month in which their employment terminates, except for cases involving disability or authorized leave.
 Age limitations for dependents shall coincide with the current insurance agreement.

 The City will credit $2000 for an individual and $4000 for a family into each employee’s HRA account annually on the first day of the first month of each insurance policy year.
 In the event of separation of employment prior to the end of the plan year, the amounts credited into the HRA are pro-rated monthly with the plan year.